Solar in Reading, PA: 2026 Cost, Savings & Payback

 Does Reading have net metering?

-Is solar worth it in Reading, PA?
+Is solar worth it in Reading, PA in 2026?